 Thomasville, GA 31792

 A must for every visitor is a stop at Thomasville's oldest and most cherished natural landmark, The Big Oak.
-This massive Southern Live Oak (Quercus virginiana) grew from a tiny acorn beginning around 1685 and is one of the original members (#49) of the Live Oak Society, enrolled in 1936.
-Now over 337 years old, the Big Oak has a limb span of over 165 feet and a trunk circumference of over 26 feet!
+This massive Southern Live Oak grew from a tiny acorn beginning around 1685 and is one of the original members of the Live Oak Society.
+Now over 337 years old, it has a limb span of over 165 feet and a trunk circumference of over 26 feet!
 President Eisenhower was so impressed with the Big Oak that he personally photographed it during one of his frequent visits to Thomasville.
-Interestingly, the fern that grows along its branches does not hurt the tree and is called the 'resurrection' fern because it appears dead until a rain causes it to turn immediately to a lush green.
+The fern that grows along its branches does not hurt the tree and is called the 'resurrection' fern because it appears dead until rain causes it to turn immediately to a lush green.

 A perfect addition to your photo album of your trip to Thomasville is a picture of you with the majestic Big Oak taken by the Big Oak Cam.
 While at the Big Oak, you can activate the camera by calling (229) 236-0053.
 Pictures can be found online here.